RoSA-Study/.github/profile/README.md

+# Hello World ✌️
 We train robots to interact with humans.
 And we help humans understanindg interactive robots